• Revenue Memo

 One-off legal costs also weigh heavily.
 WhatsApp has faced fines and regulatory scrutiny worldwide, including GDPR-related penalties in Europe, antitrust investigations by the Indian Competition Commission, and compliance investments to meet new rules like the EU’s Digital Markets Act.
 Although not recurring, these legal battles and policy adjustments have demanded sizable investments of time, money, and technical resources.

 WhatsApp faces fierce competition from a range of platforms.
 Key challengers include Telegram, Signal, WeChat, iMessage, Viber, and even Meta’s own Facebook Messenger.
+Below is a breakdown of each platform, including its strengths, weaknesses, and market position, in comparison to its competitor WhatsApp.

 Telegram